chimera-linux/cports/Packaging.md

   prepare the `builddir` like `extract` would.

 * `extract` All defined `distfiles` are extracted.
 The builtin behavior runs inside of the sandbox, except when bootstrapping.
+It populates the `self.wrksrc`.

 * `patch` This phase applies patches provided in `templatedir/patches` to the extracted sources by default.
 User defined override can perform